 Here are the distances and prices for the best tours from 3 of the main destinations along the Riviera Maya:

-PRO-TIP: If you’re visiting Chichen Itza, use it as an opportunity to also explore some of the nearby cenotes.
-Cenote Ik-kil is only a 8 minute drive from Chichen Itza, and is a stunning underground pool of water surrounded by hanging vines and vegetation.
+Top tip: If you’re visiting Chichen Itza, use it as an opportunity to also explore some of the nearby cenotes.
+Cenote Ik-kil is only an 8-minute drive from Chichen Itza, and is a stunning underground pool of water surrounded by hanging vines and vegetation.

 #8 Explore the many cenotes in Yucatan

-If you don’t already know, cenotes are essentially a sinkhole that results from the collapse of the bedrock exposing groundwater.
+If you don’t already know, cenotes are sinkholes that result from the collapse of the bedrock exposing crystal clear groundwater.
 And they’re beautiful!

 Cenotes in Valladolid

 2 hours away from Cancun is Valladolid, a small colonial city surrounded by cenotes.
 Cenote Zaci is popular with locals as it’s within the city centre and super cheap.
 It acts like a fancy community swimming pool.
 Edit: As of 2022, it’s not allowed to swim in this cenote anymore.
 But you can view it from the restaurant above.